Your Guide to Terpenes in Cannabis

 Of course, we can’t go forward without quickly bringing you up to date on what terpenoids are.
 While terpenes themselves are simple hydrocarbons, terpenoids may contain oxygen, phosphorus or various other atoms within their molecules.

 Terpenes and terpenoids are much, much more than appealing fragrances and flavors.
-Dozens of scientific studies testify as to the diverse medicinal, biological and industrial potential of these simple compounds.
+Dozens of scientific studies testify as to the various medicinal, biological and industrial potential of these simple compounds.

 Of course, the industries that make the most use of terpenes are perfumery and food flavoring.
 Terpenes are also useful as cleaning agents and solvents, due to their ability to dissolve grease and oil.
 They are also useful as pesticides – which makes sense, as one of their primary functions in plants is pest defense.